nakatsukasayuji/MINBERR/README.md

 ```

 # Reference
-This project is based on the paper "Towards Universal Convergence of Backward Error  in Linear System Solvers" by Michal Derezinski, Yuji Nakatsukasa, and Elizaveta Rebrova, arXiv April 2026
+The codes implement the algorithms developed in the paper "Towards Universal Convergence of Backward Error  in Linear System Solvers" by Michal Derezinski, Yuji Nakatsukasa, and Elizaveta Rebrova, arXiv April 2026

 [keys]( url)